danb0b/danb0b.github.io/content/travel/15-sofia-and-bulgaria.md

 ## Tuesday, August 29

-The next morning, I hiked over to the train station and got our tickets for Istanbul while Sarah and Ben headed to the airport to get the rental cars for our trip into Bulgaria.
+The next morning, I hiked over to the train station and got our tickets for Istanbul while Sara and Ben headed to the airport to get the rental cars for our trip into Bulgaria.
 After getting back I helped watch the kids in pack while we waited for the cars.

 We drove out of Sophia heading for baliko ternavo.
 Along the way, we stopped to visit a particularly cool cave that sometimes is the site for chamber music and other concerts.
 We had already seen two other caves, but this one was particularly cool because of the size of the chambers as well as the age of some of the stalactites.
 One of the largest columns was over 3 million years old and 60 m in circumference, according to our guide.
 Big Ben did a great job translating, even though some of the other tourists had to help out from time to time.